Giants vs. Marlins Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants' Logan Webb (3-5) will make his 10th start of the season.
+- Alex Wood (0-0) will take the mound for the Giants, his fifth start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Webb has nine starts in a row of five innings or more.

 |Opponent